kuberhealthy/kuberhealthy/README.md

 #### DNS

 Checks for failures with DNS, including resolving within the cluster and outside of the cluster.
-Default endpoints to resolve: kubernetes.default, aws.amazon.com, cloud.dns.com
+By default, only `kubernetes.default` is checked because external internet access is not assumed.

 A command-line flag exists `--dnsEndpoints` which can optionally include a comma separated list of DNS endpoints to test.